persvr/perstore/README.md

 - full-text - Adds full text indexing (currently only available in Rhino through Lucene)
 - inherited - Provides a super-sub type relationship between data stores

-Perstore is also designed to allow easy construction of new data stores.
-A data store in Perstore is a JavaScript object with any or all of the following functions.
+The following is store API for Perstore.
+The same API is used for data stores, store models, and facets.
 All of the functions are optional.
-If they do not exist, it indicates that the store does not support the said functionality.
-They are roughly listed in order of importantance (get(id) is the most important function):
+If they do not exist, it indicates that the store or model does not support or allow the said functionality.
+All of the functions may return a promise instead of the actual return value if they require asynchronous processing to complete the operation.
+They are roughly listed in order of importance (get(id) is the most important function):

 get(id) - Finds the persisted record with the given identifier from the store and returns